-- Verification of Reading Graduate Information Guide (GIG) - Student Confidentiality Contract - College Code of Honor - Permission to Provide/or Post Non-directory - Permission to write letters of recommendation - Disabilities Statement - Student Criminal Background Checks - Criminal Background Check for Initial Licensure-Nurse Practice Act 17-87-312 - Substance Abuse Policy and Procedures (pg.
-65) - Substance Abuse Compliance Contract (pg.
-66) - Hepatitis B Vaccine Declamation (pg.
-122)
+- Verification of Reading Graduate Information Guide (GIG) - Student Confidentiality Contract - College Code of Honor - Permission to Provide/or Post Non-directory - Permission to write letters of recommendation - Disabilities Statement - Student Criminal Background Checks - Criminal Background Check for Initial Licensure-Nurse Practice Act 17-87-312 - Substance Abuse Policy and Procedures - Substance Abuse Compliance Contract - Hepatitis B Vaccine Declination (If Applicable) - RELEASE AND LICENSE TO USE IMAGE, NAME AND VOICE

-Signature Pages

-VERIFICATION OF READING

-GRADUATION INFORMATION GUIDE
+VERIFICATION OF RECEIVING GRADUATE INFORMATION GUIDE (GIG) SIGNATURE PAGE

-(GIG)

-This is to verify that I have read a copy of the Graduate Information Guide (GIG), 2011-2012.
-I understand that I am responsible for the information in the GIG and that it is my responsibility to keep the GIG up to date by inserting all new pages or attachments given to me by faculty of the nursing programs.
+This is to verify that I have been informed of the Arkansas State University, College of Nursing and Health Professions, Graduate Information Guide located on the CNHP School of Nursing website.
+I understand that I am responsible for the information contained in the GIG and that it is my responsibility to review the GIG each semester for any changes or additions and to keep the GIG up to date by inserting all new pages or attachments given to me by faculty of the nursing programs.